jldu20/cs326-team-rho/docs/milestone3.md

     From the home page, we have 3 pages working, resources, tutee list, request tutor.
 If you hover over the profile image in the top right of the screen there will be multiple opitions...
 My account, Update Profile, Delete Profile, and Create profile.
-Update profile will take you to a page where you can make changes to your current profile.
-Delete Profile, will simply remove your profile from the MongoDB database
+Update profile will take you to a page where you can make changes to your current profile, Delete Profile, will simply remove your profile from the MongoDB database, and create profile will take you to the page where the end user can make a profile.
+The search bar on the tutee list page allows you search for a specific student by name.

 URL: https://cs326-rho.herokuapp.com/ (home, request tutor, tutee list)